Need Help Applying for a course?

 Entry is subject to a successful interview.

-Projects, coursework and externally set assessments will offer opportunities to achieve Pass, Merit and Distinction criteria, and will be tracked though the year to form a final grade, giving UCAS points in the same way as A Level grades.
+Projects, coursework and an externally set examination will offer opportunities to achieve Pass, Merit and Distinction criteria.
+Success will be tracked though the year to form a final grade, giving UCAS points in the same way as A Level grades.

 This qualification is equivalent to three A Levels and upon completion, learners can choose to progress to Higher Education (Foundation Degree or Honours Degree courses) in areas such as: Mechanical Engineering; Electrical/Electronic Engineering; Mechatronic Engineering; Computer Science; Agriculture.
 Alternatively, learners may wish to seek direct employment or progress to employment through the Higher Level Apprenticeship route (HLA).
 Common areas of employment include CAD Draughtsperson and Engineering Technician.